Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 ```powershell
 Remove-Migration  [options]
 ```
-However, you will probably never have to use this.
+However, in reality you will probably never have to use this.
 > I have never needed the ‘undo’ a migration command, and a quick survey of EF users at a recent talk I gave came back with the answer that none of them had ever used the ‘undo’ migration commands either.
 > -- Jon P Smith, Entity Framework Core in Action

 ## The Configuration File

 There is a configuration class for EF Migrations called `DbMigrationsConfiguration` class.
+This configuration class is automatically generated with the `Enable-Migrations` command.
+You can find it in the Migrations folder:
 ```csharp
 internal sealed partial class Configuration :
 DbMigrationsConfiguration<ProjectName.DAL.DBContextName>